lynaghk/zmq-async/README.markdown

 ## TODO (?)

 + Symmetric solution for closing sockets; right now send channel is preferred but some socket types are recv only.
-+ Handle ByteBuffers in addition to just strings.
++ Handle ByteBuffers in addition to just strings and byte arrays.
 + Handle ZeroMQ multipart messages.
 + Enforce that provided ports never block and/or are read/write only as appropriate.